parliamentarian-ssiitk/IIT-Kanpur-Constitution/Appendix C.md

     2. Send a letter on behalf of the COSHA to the respective Warden and the  advisory body of the COSHA informing them of the same.
 11. Special invitees to the COSHA are not mandated to attend the meetings of the COSHA, except those where the Chairperson, COSHA directs them to.
 12. If a special invitee is absent for a meeting that he/she was mandated to attend, without informing the Convener, COSHA, he/she will be required to explain the reason for their absence in the following meeting of the COSHA.
-13. If a special invitee is unable to provide a satisfactory explanation or remains absent in the subsequent meeting, the Convener, COSHA may take the following action:
+13. If any member/special invitee is unable to provide a satisfactory explanation or remains absent in the subsequent meeting, the Convener, COSHA may take the following action:
     1. Inform the COSHA and, in the immediate next Senate meeting, propose a  Censure motion against the invitee.
-    2. If following Article 3.13 (a), the invitee misses two meetings that they were mandated to attend, the Convener, on behalf of the COSHA, may request the Senate to deratify the member from their position.
+    2. If following Article 3.13 (a), the invitee/member misses two meetings that they were mandated to attend and he/she has been ratified by the Senate, the Convener, on behalf of the COSHA, may request the Senate to deratify the member from their position.
 In case of such an event,  the Chairperson, COSHA would again be required to appoint a general body  member to the vacant position through the same process as before.
 14. Meetings of the COSHA shall ordinarily be open to the General Body of students.
 The COSHA may resolve to hold a closed door session on the basis of a simple majority.
 Members of the General body may express their views either through the members of the COSHA or ask for permission to speak themselves.
 The Chairperson, COSHA shall request all the general body members to leave in case any confidential matter comes up for discussion.
 15. The members of the general body of the students must:
     1. Request the Chairperson,COSHA for permission before expressing an opinion